As you asked: the Teacher’s Guide to Organizing First Chapter Friday.

 I don’t invite bookstore owners.
 I’ve seen some teachers do this, and I struggle with the idea of my audience (impressionable teenagers) being targeted for sales.
 Sure, some students could afford transportation to the bookstore and the actual book, but not all can.
 I think many students would tune out if they knew that the speaker was selling to them.
 The more I work with First Chapter Friday, the more I focus it on positive reading vibes, a variety of genres and authors, and the windows and mirror metaphor.
 I want to show that adults read, but I dislike the idea of advertising to my students.

 I hope that this Teacher’s Guide to Organizing First Chapter Friday inspires and helps you.
 I’d love for you to pass along the information to other teachers who want to implement First Chapter Friday into their classrooms but are not sure where to begin.
+If you’re looking for tools to engage students with First Chapter Friday, you can access downloads through my library:

 And of course, I would appreciate more books to add to my list.
 Leave any ideas in the comments.